 What I didn’t like about the film:

 A very misleading title: This film is called Teenage Rebel.
-Paired with the quotes on the movie’s quote, the film is advertised as a cautionary tale about teenagers going “over the edge”.
+Paired with the quotes on the movie’s poster, the film is advertised as a cautionary tale about teenagers going “over the edge”.
 However, none of the teens in this story rebel or misbehave.
 Even when there is a car race, the event itself appears to be well organized and legal.
 While Dorothy/Dodie has a bad attitude and runs away from home, she does these things to 1.) put on a brave face to protect her true feelings and 2.) find some alone time to get away from the tension between her and her mother.
 The title and marketing built this movie up to be something it wasn’t.

 The character of Larry: Larry Fallon, portrayed by Rusty Swope, is Nancy and Jay’s son.
 He had some funny lines in this movie, such as when he said “a man” after Dorothy/Dodie asks him what he wants to be when he grows up.
 However, after a while, Larry kind of overstays his welcome.
 I don’t fault Rusty for this, as there was only so much he could do for an actor of his age.
 This specific flaw is the result of the screenwriting.
 Larry doesn’t have much to do in the overall story.
 In fact, he has little to no significance within the main plot.
 Prior to watching Teenage Rebel, I was expecting to see an interesting dynamic between half-siblings who didn’t grow up together.
 But, in reality, Dorothy/Dodie and Larry only interacted once.
 Either Rusty needed more material to work with or the character should have been written out of the movie completely.